Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

         c_dataframe = pd.DataFrame(c)
         id_set = c_dataframe['id']

-#now creating a list, with just the values of the id's - to be used later
+#I'm now creating a list, with just the values of the id's - to be used later

         my_list_for_use = []
         for i in id_set: